YosaiProject/yosai/README.md

 WORD ORIGIN:  Yosai
 -----------------------------------------------------------------------
 In Japanese, the word Shiro translates to "Castle".
 Yosai translates to "Fortress".
-Like the words, the security platforms are similiar yet not the same.
+Like the words, the security platforms are similiar in meaning yet not the same.